B00merang-Project/Windows-10-Dark/README.md

 - Openbox 3
 - Fluxbox

+### Requirements

+- GTK+ 3.6 or above
+- Murrine theme engine (GTK 2)

 ## How to install

 - **From source**
-1. Head to the [releases](https://github.com/Elbullazul/Windows-10/releases) page
+1. Download the files by [clicking here](https://github.com/B00merang-Project/Windows-10-Dark/archive/master.zip)
-2. Download the latest release (as of 10/26/2016 latest is v0.9.9 SP1)
-3. Open your file manager and navigate to your home folder.
+2. Open your file manager and navigate to your home folder.
 If nonexistant, create the **.themes** and **.icons** folder.
 Enable the 'view hidden files' option to work with them.
 Generally, Ctrl+H reveals the hidden folders
-4. Extract the packages and place the resulting folders (named *Windows 10 Light* and *Windows 10 Dark*) in the .themes folder.
-The Icon set should be placed in *.icons* once extracted
+3. Extract the packages and place the resulting folder (*Windows 10 Dark*) in the .themes folder.
-5. You're all set!
+4. You're all set!
 Open your appearance manager and select the corresponding themes from the list

 > For common issues and solutions, visit our [wiki page](https://github.com/Elbullazul/Windows-10/wiki)